-Possessing, providing, or using tobacco, or any item containing tobacco or nicotine products, including but not limited to cigarettes, cigars, clove cigarettes, smokeless tobacco, snuff, chew packets, and betel.
+Possessing, providing, or using tobacco, or any item containing tobacco or nicotine products, including cigarettes, cigars, clove cigarettes, smokeless tobacco, snuff, chew packets, and betel.
 Under district policy, a fourth offense requires an expulsion referral.

 ROBERY AND EXTORTION

 Committing or attempting to commit robbery or extortion.
 Extortion occurs when threats are made with the intent to obtain money or something of value.